Morning Star (British newspaper)

 The Morning Star is a left-wing British daily newspaper with a focus on social, political and trade union issues.
-Originally founded in 1930 as the Daily Worker by the Communist Party of Great Britain (CPGB), ownership was transferred from the CPGB to an independent readers' co-operative in 1945 and later renamed the Morning Star in 1966.
+Originally founded in 1930 as the Daily Worker by the Communist Party of Great Britain (CPGB), ownership was transferred from the CPGB to an independent readers' co-operative, the People's Press Printing Society, in 1945 and later renamed the Morning Star in 1966.
 The paper describes its editorial stance as in line with Britain's Road to Socialism, the programme of the Communist Party of Britain.

-During the Cold War, the paper provided a platform for whistleblowers exposing numerous atrocities, including publishing proof that the British military were allowing their forces to collect decapitated heads during the Malayan Emergency, publishing evidence of the USA's use of biological weapons during the Korean War, and exposing the mass graves of civilians mass graves of civilians killed by the South Korean government.
-The Morning Star has survived numerous attempts at censorship including being the victim of police raids and politically motivated libel suits, being banned by the UK government between 1941–1942, being banned by all British wholesalers for nearly 12 years, and threats by the British government to execute one its journalists for treason.
-Despite these difficulties, the paper has lasted to become both the largest and longest-running socialist newspaper in British history.
+The Daily Worker initially opposed the Second World War and its London edition was banned in Britain between 1941 and 1942.
+After the Soviet Union joined the Allies, the paper enthusiastically backed the war effort.
+During the Cold War, the paper provided a platform for critics of the US and its allies.
+This included whistleblowers who provided evidence that the British military were allowing their forces to collect severed heads during the Malayan Emergency, and exposing the mass graves of civilians killed by the South Korean government.

 The paper prints contributions by writers from a variety of left-wing political perspectives.
-Some of its famous contributors including Jeremy Corbyn, Virginia Woolf, Angela Davis, Len Johnson, Wilfred Burchett, Alan Winnington, Jean Ross, and Harry Pollitt.
+Contributors include Jeremy Corbyn, Virginia Woolf, Angela Davis, Billy Strachan, Len Johnson, Wilfred Burchett, Claudia Jones, Jean Ross, and Harry Pollitt.
+Correspondent Alan Winnington had his British passport revoked in 1954 for his reporting on massacres in the Korean War, and favourable representation of North Korean prisoner-of-war camps.
 Some non-political topics covered by the paper have included arts reviews, sports, gardening, book reviews, and cooking.

 The Daily Worker (1930–1966)

 Early years

-The Morning Star was founded in 1930 as the Daily Worker, the paper representing the Central Committee of the Communist Party of Great Britain (CPGB), and was immediately preceded by and grew out of the Weekly Worker (10 Feb 1923 - 21 Jan 1927) and Workers Life (28 Jan 1927 - 20 Dec 1929) newspapers.
+The Morning Star was founded in 1930 as the Daily Worker, the paper representing the Central Committee of the Communist Party of Great Britain (CPGB), and was immediately preceded by and grew out of the Weekly Worker (10 Feb 1923 – 21 January 1927) and Workers Life (28 Jan 1927 – 20 December 1929) newspapers.
 The first edition was produced on 1 January 1930 from the offices of the newspaper in Tabernacle Street, London, after a meeting the day before by nine British communists, including Willie Gallacher, Kay Beauchamp, Tom Wintringham, Walter Holmes, and Robert Page Arnot.

 In the first few decades of its existence, the Daily Worker contained cartoons for children.
 The Daily Worker's first issue contained a children's cartoon titled "Micky Mongrel the Class Conscious Cur", drawn by artist Gladys Keable, which would become a staple of the early paper.
 The paper's first editor was journalist William Rust, while the paper's assistant editor and manager was Tom Wintringham, and was printed at Wintringham's Unity Press.
 In January 1934, the Daily Worker's offices moved to Cayton Street, off City Road.
 The first eight-page Daily Worker was produced on 1 October 1935.